VedantUpadhyay/VedantUpadhyay/README.md

 - 👋 Hi, I’m @VedantUpadhyay
 - 👀 I’m interested in ...
 ASP.NET Core, JavaScript, SQL.
 - 🌱 I’m currently learning ...
-Full Stack Development using MERN, Machine Learning.
+Full Stack Development using MERN and Machine Learning.
-- 💞️ Currently, I’m looking to collaborate with someone on Full stack development with ASP.NET, Machine Learning.
+- 💞️ I’m looking to collaborate with someone on Full stack development with ASP.NET or Machine Learning.
-- 📫 How to reach me ... @LinkedIn - https://www.linkedin.com/in/vedant-upadhyay-3b2a01206/
+- 📫 How to reach me ... @LinkedIn - https://www.linkedin.com/in/vedant-upadhyay/

 <!---